adamserafini/ni-recommend/README.md

   it's fine, on a larger data set, it would not be.
 * The algorithm matches intuitive expectations for toy examples and makes good actual predictions on the given data set (for example, recommending the movie Apocalypse Now to fans of A Clockwork Orange).
-However, a data scientist would probably want to ensure and test that the recommendations are predictive of user preferences on a more rigourous statistical basis.
+However, a data scientist would probably want to ensure and test that the recommendations are predictive of user preferences on a more rigorous statistical basis.